domRiddle/ASF/Docker.md

 ## IPC

-For using IPC, firstly you should switch `IPC` **[global configuration property](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#global-config)** to `true`.
-In addition to that, you **must** modify default listening address of `localhost`, as docker can't route outside traffic to loopback interface.
+Assuming you didn't change the default value for `IPC` **[global configuration property](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#global-config)**, it's already enabled, but you have to modify default listening address of `localhost`, as docker can't route outside traffic to loopback interface.
 An example of a setting that will listen on all interfaces would be `http://*:1242`.
 Of course, you can also use more restrictive bindings, such as local LAN or VPN network only, but it has to be a route accessible from the outside - `localhost` won't do, as the route is entirely within guest machine.

 For doing the above you should use **[custom IPC config](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#custom-configuration)** such as the one below: